 Japanese designers began to publish patterns that often included yokes that were constructed on the top of the drop shoulder line, with the back yoke placed higher than on the front.
 Such yokes also began to be represented in stepped figures showing decreases.
 In the round calculations are gauge based, not relying on the pi formula.

 modified raglan for higher placement of yoke on the back of the body

 pieces meeting at dropped shoulder line: dotted line represents back collar placement, note difference in height between the back panel on the lower back, and front panel on lower right

 Yoke shaping may be indicated in a stacked format.
 The final count and frequency of decreases are shown, publishers may vary in language.
 On the first row here 4 sts – 2X means there is a group of 4 stitches followed by a decrease 2 times, then 5 stitches followed by a decrease 23 times, etc.

-Two online calculators are available to help with DIY: 1. the Yoke-U-Lator, and 2. for Lopi, Icelandic styles.
+Two online calculators are available to help with DIY: 1. the Yoke-U-Lator no longer live, and 2. for Lopi, Icelandic styles.
 The image below is a screenshot from the latter website, indicating a sample possible result.
 There had been issues with Silverlight not working in some late OS updates, making the site unusable for many.
 On 3/12/18 after installing the latest update for the plugin from Microsoft, I was able to run it using both Safari and Firefox respectively.